USGS Water-Quality Information

 Download a copy of Adobe Acrobat Reader for free.

-[August, 2011 -- This section is being revised to incorporate changes that have been made to the method for computing dissolved-oxygen solubility, as described in Water Quality Technical Memorandum 2011.03 and implemented in version 3 of DOTABLES software http://water.usgs.gov/software/DOTABLES/ ].
+[September, 2013 -- Version 3.0 incorporates the changes that were made to the method for computing dissolved-oxygen solubility, as described in Water Quality Technical Memorandum 2011.03 and implemented in version 3 of DOTABLES software http://water.usgs.gov/software/DOTABLES/].

 6.2 Dissolved Oxygen